visualisedatadevelopment/visualisedatadevelopment.github.io/projects/brexit_tweets.md

    alt="plot of mentions by gender">
 </picture>

 This again shows that there are small differences, with tweets mentioning women supporting Remain slightly more often than tweets mentioning men.
-Again, however
+Again though, the difference is not statistically significant.

-The chart shows that there was almost only a 1% gap between pro-Leave and pro-Remain tweets, which was not a statistically significant difference (according to a Chi Square test with p < 0.05).
-Both sides were far more likely to mention men than women.
-The same is broadly true when we look at just MPs (as shown in the plot below), where the gap is slightly bigger but still not statistically significant.
-These small differences could be further investigated with a larger sample of tweets in order to see if pro-Remain tweets are slightly more likely to mention women than pro-Leave tweets, but within this dataset, there is no evidence to suggest the two sides discuss men and women in substantially different proportions to each other.
-What is evident, is that both pro-Remain discourse and pro-Leave discourse was heavily male-centric.
+Interesting, however, if we restrict the analysis to looking at just MPs, we see larger differences appear in the data.

 <picture>
    <source